Skip to Main Content Back to Top Let's Talk

 • Watch out for attractive nuisances.
 Attractive nuisances are elements that children find appealing but that can be dangerous, such as swimming pools.
 If children are injured on your vacation property, even if they are there without your permission, you could be held liable.

 • Install a security system.
-Unoccupied vacation homes can be targets for vandals and squatters.
-Security cameras and an alarm system can help keep your property safe from intruders.
+Unoccupied vacation homes may be targets for vandals and squatters.
+Security cameras and an alarm system may help keep your vacation home safe from intruders.

 • Use a smart leak detector.
 Leaks that go unnoticed can waste water and cause property damage.
 A smart leak detector can help you identify leaks as soon as they start.

 • Turn off the water supply.
-When the vacation property is unoccupied, turning off the water supply can help prevent water damage from burst pipes and leaks.
+When the vacation property is unoccupied, turning off the water supply could help prevent water damage from burst pipes and leaks.

 Need help protecting your vacation home?

 Higginbotham’s team can help you review your vacation home exposures and secure appropriate vacation home insurance to help protect your property.
-Learn more about our personal insurance services.
+Talk to a personal insurance specialist today.

 Not sure where to start?
 Talk to someone who wants to listen.